gakz/go-demo-hedera-ledger-rest/README.md

 ## End Points

-GET /vehicleEvents - return all messages for the configured topic
+GET /vehicleEvents - return all messages for the vehicle event topic

-GET /vehicleEvents/[ :vin ] - return messages for the configured topic filtered by VIN
+GET /vehicleEvents/[ :vin ] - return messages for the vehicle event topic filtered by VIN

-POST /vehicleEvents/ - save message
+POST /vehicleEvents/ - save vehicle event to topic

 Expected JSON request format for POST
 >